I have a passion for translating the odd world of reddit. Now it’s time to answer the frequently asked question, “What

 - specific rules

 - voting systems for links, self posts, and comments that depend on the theme

 Each subreddit has a focus and for the most part, effectively maintains that focus.

 For example, the subreddit /r/buildapc (for questions, feedback, and help regarding building a PC) would delete a post or link about a computer part deal, which belongs in /r/buildapcsales.
 See how that might be confusing to a new redditor?
 These are different subreddits, each with their own rules, moderators, and content theme.

-Now there are thousands of subreddits.
-Anyone can create subreddit (free) and make it public or private.
+Now there are thousands of these niche forums.
+Anyone can create a subreddit (free) and make it public or private.

 Subreddits that post or recieve at least 5 comments per day are considered ‘active’ while those that do not are omitted from reddit’s community count.

 Currently, there are 7,157 subreddits.